Support for AI Development -- Automated Daily Measurement with Open Data and Code: Discussion

 Here I make predictions for 2026 based on intuition and speculation.
 I invite others to make more precise and accurate predictions based on theory, statistical forecasting or their own judgment.

-\textbf{AI Support will increase at the same rate from April 2025 through April 2026.} In round numbers, as operationalized here, AI Support rose from +1.0 to +1.5.
-I assume the currently observed trend will simply continue, and thus, in April 2026, I predict the average AI Support in the survey will have increased to +2.0.
+\textbf{AI Support will continue to decrease throughout 2026.} In round numbers, as operationalized here, AI Support decreased from +1.5 to +0.5 over 25 months.
+I assume the currently observed trend will simply continue, and thus, I predict the average AI Support in the survey will fall to near zero by the end of this year.
+To make a precise prediction: mean AI Support will be +0.01 in December 2026 and turn negative in 2027.
 Extrapolation such as this is perhaps ill-advised in the short term, and definitely nonsensical in the long-term.
-However, there is no immediately foreseeable reason to predict nonlinear change.
+However, this seems a sensible prediction for now given observed data.

-\textbf{The relationships between Generalized Trust and Risk Willingness with AI Support will weaken.} I predict the $R^2$ of models predicting AI Support using only Generalized Trust or only Risk Willingness will be measurably lower in the next year of data as compared to the current year data.
+\textbf{The relationships between Generalized Trust and Risk Willingness with AI Support will strengthen.} I predict the $R^2$ of models predicting AI Support using only Generalized Trust or only Risk Willingness will be measurably higher in the next twelve months of data as compared to the previous twelve months data.
+This is based simply on the intuition that AI is increasingly perceived as risky on its own and dangerous in untrusted hands.

-\textbf{The relationships between demographics and AI Support will strengthen.} It is a recurrent phenomenon that targets of popular discussion in the United States come to be age-, sex- and party-coded \cite{dellaposta_why_2015,mason_uncivil_2018}.
+\textbf{The relationships between demographics and AI Support will strengthen.} It is a recurrent phenomenon that targets of popular discussion in the United States come to be age-, sex- and party-coded \citep{dellaposta_why_2015,mason_uncivil_2018}.
 AI will be no different.
-I predict the $R^2$ of models predicting AI Support using only Age, Sex, and Party Affiliation will be measurably higher in the next year of data as compared to the current year data.
+I predict the $R^2$ of models predicting AI Support using only Age, Sex, and Party Affiliation will be measurably higher in the next twelve months of data as compared to the previous twelve months.

 Whether these predictions are proven accurate is less important than the fact that data exist such that they may be tested at all.
-For this reason, and the following, data collection will continue through April 2026, at least.
-More broadly, to develop AI in a manner to maximize human flourishing will require consistent, persistent measurement of public opinion \cite{floridi_ai4peopleethical_2018}.
+For this reason, and the following, data collection will continue through June 2027, at least.
+More broadly, I agree with many others (e.g. \citet{floridi_ai4peopleethical_2018}): to develop AI in a manner to maximize human flourishing will require consistent, persistent measurement of public opinion.